 Are you planning a trip to Kauai and want to know the top food spots?
 Find out where to eat on Kauai with kids for families who love tasty food!

-This post about where to eat on Kauai with kids may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about where to eat on Kauai with kids was written by Hawaii travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 “Garden Island” Kauai, Hawaii’s fourth-largest island, is known for its lush, dramatic landscape with emerald valleys, sharp mountains, and crooked cliffs.

 Snorkel in the pristine waters, fly in a helicopter along the Na Pali Coast, zipline over green canopy treetops, and jump into waterfalls outside.

 There is no doubt that there are many things to do in Kauai, however, what a trip to this island will quickly show you is that there are many great food options for families as well!

 Whether you have with you a picky eater or your troop is just a bunch of total foodies, our guide will offer you the best of where to eat in Kauai on your next vacation.